 • Many high-achieving, capable people struggle with this question—especially those who've been made to doubt themselves.
 The patterns in emotionally abusive relationships are designed to be confusing and isolating.
 Seeking help isn't a sign of weakness; it's an act of self-care and strength.
 You deserve support.

-If you're questioning your relationship, struggling with people-pleasing and anxiety, or feeling lost and alone, I'm here to help.
-Let's start with a free 15-minute consultation to see if we're a good fit.
+If you're questioning your relationship or seeking therapy for emotional or narcissistic abuse, I'm here to help.
+Let's start with a free 20 minute consultation to see if we're a good fit.

 The best time to fight for your happiness is now.